mathiuskormasela12/supichi-api/README.md

 # Supichi API

-This is the RESTful API of the Supichi that's written in Nest js.
+This is the RESTful API of the Supichi that's written in the Nest js.

 ## Installation